Simeon Stylites: Legacy

 Simeon inspired many imitators.
 For the next century, ascetics living on pillars, stylites, were a common sight throughout the Christian Levant.

 He is commemorated as a saint in the Coptic Orthodox Church, where his feast is on 29 Pashons.
 He is commemorated 1 September by the Eastern Orthodox and Eastern Catholic Churches, and 5 January in the Roman Catholic Church.

 A contest arose between Antioch and Constantinople for the possession of Simeon's remains.
 The preference was given to Antioch, and the greater part of his relics were left there as a protection to the unwalled city.
+Pilgrim tokens for Simeon Stylites have been found across the Byzantine Empire, attesting to the popularity of his veneration.

 The ruins of the vast edifice erected in his honour and known in Arabic as the Qalaat Semaan ("the Fortress of Simeon") can still be seen.
 They are located about 30 km northwest of Aleppo (36°20′03″N 36°50′38″E) and consist of four basilicas built out from an octagonal court towards the four points of the compass to form a large cross.
 In the centre of the court stands the base of the style or column on which Simeon stood.
 On 12 May 2016, the pillar within the church reportedly took a hit from a missile, fired from what appeared to be Russian jets backing the Syrian government.

 Cultural references

 The life of Simeon Stylites inspired an 1842 poem by Alfred Tennyson, "St. Simeon Stylites".
-Modern works based upon the life of the saint include Luis Buñuel's 1965 film Simón del desierto, Hans Zender's 1986 opera Stephen Climax, and the 1998 film At Sachem Farm.
+Modern works based upon the life of the saint include Luis Buñuel's 1965 film Simón del desierto, Hans Zender's 1986 opera Stephen Climax and the 1998 film At Sachem Farm.

+James Hamilton-Paterson's Gerontius, a work of fiction based on Sir Edward Elgar's actual voyage to Brazil in 1923, includes a dream sequence in which the acolyte Rahut charges "dreamers" a fee to be allowed to ascend to the top of the pillar for a conversation with the ascetic.
+Awe mingles with horror as the visitor's "head sinks to the level of a pair of monstrous feet from whose rotting toes curl yellow nails."